-When we take a photograph of a newspaper's front page, we are creating proof that we took the picture after the publication of that newspaper.
-With Proof of History, you can create a historical record that proves that an event has occurred at a specific point in time.
+When we photograph a newspaper's front page, we create proof that we took the picture after the publication of that newspaper.
+With Proof of History, you can create a historical record that proves that an event occurred at a specific time.

 Solana uses a PoS (not DPoS) consensus mechanism.
 There are multiple roles in the Solana ecosystem (leaders, validators, archivers, etc.).
 Unlike DPoS Blockchains, Solana does not delegate these roles among network participants.
 Solana nodes fulfill all the roles of the network.

 Solana's leaders have the task of producing new blocks.
 They rotate every four blocks (1.6 seconds).
 A node in the leadership position puts all the transactions into the four blocks the node produces.
 The node shows these blocks, containing the transactions, to the relevant node groups named Solana Clusters.
 The clusters validate transactions using digital timestamps as a reference and quickly pass the records to other nodes.

 Unlike other PoS cryptocurrencies, there are no minimum requirements for the staking amount to be a node on the Solana blockchain.
 Typically, the amount of rewards per block is proportional to the number of SOL tokens staked on the network.
 Although the leader selection is pseudo-random, the amount of SOL you bet also influences your probability of becoming a leader that produces blocks.
 Misbehaving nodes see their stake reduced and get diminished block rewards.